azinsharaf/geopeek/README.md

 # geopeek

+## Overview

+geopeek is a command-line interface (CLI) and text-based user interface (TUI) for exploring and analyzing geospatial data.
+It supports various file formats, including shapefiles and raster files.

 ## Running the CLI Script with `arcpy`

 To run your CLI script with `arcpy`, which is installed separately via ArcGIS Pro, you need to ensure that your Python environment is set up to use the Python interpreter that comes with ArcGIS Pro.
 Here's how you can do it: